Potato Gnocchi With Mushroom Cream Sauce

 Side dish suggestions

 You can keep the meal veggie-based with a refreshing big side salad or make it more hearty with savory paleo main dishes.
+And if you love mushrooms, my steakhouse mushrooms and sauteed mushrooms and cauliflower are great pairings, too!

 - Keto stuffed mushrooms